RigvedManoj/hw2/expense_tracker/README.md

 The homework will be based on this project named "Expense Tracker",where users will be able to add/remove daily transaction.

+## New Functionalities Added
+### 1. Filtering
+The app has a filtering functionality that lets the user filter the transactions based on specific amount/category values.
+#### User Input:
+- App has a dropdown to let the user select filter-type(amount/category).
+- App has a textbox to let the user input filter value.

+#### Result:
+- The filtered transactions are highlighted in green.

 ## Compile

 To compile the code from terminal, use the following command: